DBT-informed Art Therapy in Private Practice

 I have been in private practice since 2019, initially under supervision as a Resident in Counseling working toward my license as a Licensed Professional Counselor (LPC) and then while fully licensed as an LPC in the state of Virginia.
 Before founding CATS, the group practice I worked at had a fully adherent Dialectical Behavior Therapy (DBT) program.
 For those who are unfamiliar and new to DBT, fully adherent means that the therapists at the practice provided all four components of DBT that mimics the treatment supported by research (Linehan, 1993; 2015).
 (I write about DBT more in detail on this page here).

 I became foundationally trained in DBT through psychwire to increase my skillset as a practitioner and feel competent to work with individuals diagnosed with Borderline Personality Disorder and individuals who engage in non-suicidal self-injury, suicidal ideation, and other behaviors associated with emotion dysregulation.
+It is crucial to consult a qualified mental health professional when considering DBT to ensure proper guidance and support.

 Part of what attracts me to DBT is the neuroimaging evidence that shows (with real pictures!) how consistently practicing the mindfulness, distress tolerance, emotion regulation, interpersonal effectiveness, and walking the middle path skills changes the brain.
 Specifically, DBT results in a decrease in amygdala sensitivity, enhanced fronto-limbic connectivity, and an increase in dorsal lateral prefrontal cortex (dL-PFC) activation (Goodman, et al, 2014; Iskric and Barkley-Levenson, 2021; Schmitt et al, 2016).